-Often it seems impossible to withdraw ourselves from the stress we experience.
-It may feel as if our bodies and minds are out of our control.
-And, actually, to a certain degree they are . . .
+The stress we experience can often seem unbearable.
+It may feel as if our bodies and minds are out of our control, and, to an extent, they are.

 It is helpful to understand how stress affects us.
 A stressor triggers a shift into the fight-or-flight state of our autonomic nervous systems.
-This, in turn, creates physical stress responses that increase our psychological experiences of that same stress.
-And as the word autonomic indicates, it is beyond our direct control.
-It works automatically.
+As a result, this creates physical stress responses that heighten our psychological experiences of that same stressor.
+As the word 'autonomic' suggests, this mechanism works automatically.

-Use These 3 Yogic Breathing Exercises to Help You Calm Down:
+Use These 3 Yogic Exercises to Help You Calm Down

 How to prepare:

-- Find a steady and comfortable seated position, with your spine erect and your shoulders relaxed.
-You can sit on a comfortable surface such as the ground using the support of a meditation cushion or bolster or you can sit on the edge of a chair, with your feet firmly planted on the ground
+First, you can find a relaxed and stable seated position, with your spine upright and your shoulders relaxed.
+You can sit on a comfortable surface such as the ground using the support of a meditation cushion or bolster.
+As another option, you can sit on the edge of a chair, with your feet resting on the ground.

-- Close your eyes and become aware of the rhythm of your breath: Let your breath flow naturally for a minute or two without interfering with it.
+Now, close your eyes and shift your awareness to the rhythm of your breath: Let your breath flow for a minute or two without interfering with it.
 Respect its natural speed and depth.
-It is important that you always breathe through your nose at all times, unless instructed otherwise
+It is important that you always breathe through your nose unless told otherwise by an experienced yoga teacher.

 1. Slow Exhalations

-- Inhale for a count of four and exhale for a count of eight
+- Breathe in for a count of 4 and exhale for a count of 8

-- Try to distribute the breath through the entire exhalation
+- Try to evenly distribute the breath through the entire exhalation

-- When you're ready to take the practice up a notch, increase the count of your exhalation to 12
+- If you're ready to take the practice up a notch, increase the count of your exhalation to 12

-- As you exhale, visualize that your breath is like a thin thread passing through the eye of a needle.
-This visualization will help you to distribute the breath evenly and keep the flow steady
+- As you exhale, imagine your breath is like a thin thread flowing through the eye of a needle.
+This visualization will help you to distribute your breath evenly and keep the flow steady

 2. Alternate Nostril Breathing (Anuloma Viloma or Nadi Shodhana)

 - Make the Vishnu Mudra with your right hand by folding the index and middle fingers inwards.
-Close your right nostril with your thumb, and breathe out completely through your left nostril
+Close your right nostril with your thumb and breathe out completely through your left nostril.

-- Inhale for a count of four through your left nostril
+- Next, breathe in for a count of 4 through your left nostril.

-- Close your left nostril with your ring and pinky fingers so that both nostrils are now closed.
+- Close your left nostril with the ring and little fingers so that both nostrils are now closed.
 Hold your breath for a count of 8.

-- Keeping your left nostril closed, release your right nostril and exhale completely for a count of eight
+- Keeping your left nostril sealed, release your right nostril and exhale completely to a count of 8.

-- With your left nostril closed, inhale through your right for a count of four
+- With your left nostril closed, inhale through your right nostril for a count of 4.

-- Close both nostrils and hold your breath for a count of eight
+- Close both nostrils as you hold your breath for a count of 8.

-- Keeping your right nostril closed, release your fingers from your left nostril and breathe out completely for a count of eight
+- Keeping your right nostril sealed, release your fingers from your left nostril and breathe out completely for a count of 8.

-- This completes one full round.
-Continue this exercise for five to 10 minutes
+- This completes one round.
+Continue this exercise for 5-10 minutes.

 Contraindications and Cautions:

-Anulom Vilom can be practiced by anyone and everyone . . . it is a truly beneficial breathing exercise.
-However, some should skip the retention, and only alternate the breathing in and out.
-Skip the retention if you are pregnant, and if you are suffering from hypertension, anxiety, or panic attacks.
+Anulom Vilom can be practised by all.
+It is a wonderfully beneficial breathing exercise.
+However, some people should skip the retention phase and only breathe in and out.
+Skip the retention if you are pregnant and if you are hypertensive, or experience anxiety or panic attacks.

 3. Bumble Bee (Brahmari)

-- Close your eyes and focus on your natural breathing
+- Gently close your eyes and bring your attention to your breathing

-- Place your hands in Shanmukhi Mudra: Close your ears with your thumbs, place your index fingers on the lower parts of your eyelids to close your eyes, use you middle fingers to partially close your nostrils, place your ring fingers above your lips, and place your pinky fingers below your lips to close your mouth
+- To perform the Shanmukhi Mudra, close your ears with your thumbs.
+Place your index fingers on the lower parts of your eyelids to close your eyes.
+Use your middle fingers to partially close your nostrils.
+Place your ring fingers above your lips.
+Put your pinky fingers below your lips to close your mouth.

-- Shanmukhi Mudra literally translates to Six Mouths and by placing our fingers into the above mentioned positions we close the six mouths of our senses, therefore reducing sensory inputs from around us to a mere minimum
+- Shanmukhi Mudra literally translates to Six Mouths and by positioning your fingers into the above-mentioned positions we close the six mouths of our senses, therefore reducing sensory inputs from around us to a mere minimum

-- As you breathe in, slightly contract your glottis and gently engage your vocal cords to create a light snoring sound
+- As you inhale, slightly contract your glottis and gently engage your vocal cords to make a slight snoring sound

-- Breathe in slowly and comfortably, and at the same time, create this snoring (or monster) sound
+- Breathe in slowly and comfortably, and at the same time, make this snoring sound

-- Once you have completed your inhalation, breathe out for as long as you can
+- Once you have completed your inhalation, exhale for as long as you can

-- As you breathe out, create a high-pitched humming sound
+- As you inhale, create a high-pitched humming sound

-- Create this hum in your nose and visualize that you pierce this sound through your Third Eye Chakra (in between your eyebrows)
+- Make this humming sound in your nose and imagine that you pierce this sound through your Third Eye Chakra (in between your eyebrows)

-- During the entire exercise, keep Shanmukhi Mudra
+- During the whole exercise, keep Shanmukhi Mudra

-- Repeat six to eight times and close with an exhalation
+- Repeat six to eight times and end with an exhalation

 The Takeaway on Pranayama for Stress Relief: These Breathing Exercises Work!